thisstillwill/IW-Spring-2021/README.md

 >     - If a neighbor is the goal return the path to it
 >     - Add the current node to the list of explored nodes

 To clarify, the return type is a list of *Nodes* representing the path from the start to the goal.
 Write your solution in the `bfs` function.
-Is is guaranteed that the start and goal node will never be the same.
+It is guaranteed that the start and goal node will never be the same.
 You should **NOT** modify any code outside of `solutions.py`.

 #### Considerations